 It all happened back in October 2009 when I left a bar at the end of the night and started to make my way home.
-A hispanic guy in the street started chatting to me, correctly guessing I was English and walked with me all of 10 yards down the road.
-My “spidey” senses were on full alert so I was fully aware of my surroundings and his reasonably close proximity to me, although the street was fairly busy and it wasn’t just me and him standing there so I didn’t particularly feel in any danger.
+A Hispanic guy in the street started chatting to me.
+He correctly guessed I was English and walked with me all of 10 yards down the road.
+My “spidey” senses were on full alert so I was fully aware of my surroundings and his reasonably close proximity to me.
+Although the street was fairly busy and it wasn’t just me and him standing there so I didn’t particularly feel in any danger.

-I turned round in panic (not quite in blind panic, but panic all the same) scouting out the groups of people in the near vacinity but nothing.
+I turned round in panic (not quite in blind panic, but panic all the same) scouting out the groups of people in the near vicinity but nothing.
 I moved back to where the game of football had taken place but nobody I recognised was there either.
 At this point I just wanted to get the hell out of there.
+Having never been pickpocketed before I didn’t really know what to think.
 However it was least a 1h45 minute walk back my hostel in Khaosan Road and how was I going to manage that without any money?
 And that’s when beautifully I reached into the zipped rear pocket of my trousers and pulled out a small wad of 100 Baht notes (about £10 total), easily enough to get me back home in a Tuk-Tuk.

-I was still slightly shocked by the sad end to the night but flying along the streets back to the relative sanctuary of Khaosan Road, a wry smile came across my face as I pictured the culprit opening up my cheap, blue “freebie” Fosters wallet in the shadows to disappointly find out it contained NO cards, NO notes, just 2-3 coins worth about 20p in total and a solditary PADI divers card I’d got back in Australia a few years earlier.
+It was a sad end to the night.
+I zipped along the streets back to the relative sanctuary of Khaosan Road.
+A wry smile across my face as I pictured the culprit opening up my cheap, blue “freebie” Fosters wallet in the shadows to disappointingly find out it contained NO cards.
+It contained NO notes.
+It contained just 2-3 coins and a PADI divers card I’d got in Australia a few years earlier.

 Anybody else been pickpocketed on their travels?
 Or worse still mugged?